storj/.github/profile/README.md

   <img alt="Storj logo" src="https://raw.githubusercontent.com/storj/.github/main/assets/storj-logo-full-color.png" height="100">
 </picture>

-# Storj - Decentralized Cloud Storage!
+# Storj - Globally Distributed Cloud Storage!

-Storj is an S3-compatible platform and suite of decentralized applications that allows you to store data in a secure and decentralized manner.
-Your files are encrypted, broken into little pieces and stored in a global decentralized network of computers.
+Storj is an S3-compatible platform and suite of decentralized applications that allows you to store data in a secure and globally distributed manner.
+Your files are encrypted, broken into little pieces and stored in a global network of computers.
 Luckily, we also support allowing you (and only you) to retrieve those files!